Last Updated: 9/15/2024

 - Acts as the “document of title:” In other words, the bill of lading proves the ultimate ownership of the goods.

+Proper BOL documentation directly affects your company’s bottom line by preventing delays and legal complications.
 Given these important functions—and the legal weight of the document—make sure you check all of the information on your bill of lading carefully before signing it.

 Decoding the Terminology of Logistics